Latest News

 How many people are diagnosed with MS in NZ?

 The 2006 MS Prevalence Study identified 2917 people diagnosed with MS in New Zealand.
-Researchers at the Compass Campus at the University of Auckland recently used the Integrated Data Infrastructure to identify all people with MS in New Zealand.
+Researchers at the Compass Campus at the University of Auckland recently used the Integrated Data Infrastructure to identify people with MS in New Zealand.
 MSNZ President Neil Woodhams will share the outcomes of this insightful research, how it will impact our work and what else MSNZ is hoping to uncover through the data.

 A new way of funding medicines